 4. I would spend more time in the countryside.

 I think me and Matt’s biggest regret from the trip was not spending more time in Hakone.
 We were enchanted by the Japanese countryside and felt like we had been a little overambitious in our itinerary.
 If we had known how much we’d love little towns like Hakone, we would have spent more time in them instead of in Tokyo and Kyoto.
+It was such a nice break from the hustle, bustle, and crowds in the city.

 5. I would bring back more souvenirs.